 Yeah, exactly.

-All right, guys, thank you.
+All right, guys.

 Appreciate it.

-And uh I've always liked doctors.
+And I've always liked doctors.

 I don't know why.

-I know what I love what I'm doing.
+I love what I'm doing.

-I'm just saying, I think being a doctor is pretty cool, saving people's lives is pretty cool.
+I'm just saying, I think being a doctor is pretty cool.

-Delivers like a hundred babies a week.
+Delivers like 100 babies a week.

-You should hear the stories, they're so amazing.
+You should hear the stories.

-Doctor stories are like police stories, they're the best.
+Doctor stories are like police stories.

-So one other issue, as I keep arguing with all the never Trumper people all the time on Twitter, and we're having fun with that, is um, you know, one of the issues you you go through the issues, issue by issue, and I keep saying, All right, you you'll help elect Hillary, you sabotage and undermine Trump, you get Hillary's Supreme Court, you own it.
+The one other issue, as I keep arguing with all the never Trumper people all the time on Twitter and we're having fun with that, is one of the issues, you go through the issues issue by issue, and I keep saying, all right, you help elect Hillary, you sabotage and undermine Trump.

 You get Hillary's refugees, you own it.

-Well, we now have a story out today that middle uh America is now hit with staggering, a staggering immigration surge, and the numbers are getting bigger every day.
+Well, we now have a story out today that middle America is now hit with staggering, a staggering immigration surge, and the numbers are getting bigger every day.

 We're reminded of the millions of refugees from around the globe spending this sacred holiday separated from their families, unsure of their future, but still hoping for a brighter tomorrow.